Head over to the South Side and explore Wong Chuk Hang’s eclectic mix of restaurants, shops, breweries and more…

 At first glance, the industrial district on the south side of Hong Kong Island doesn’t look like it has much of a scene.
-But give this up-and-coming neighbourhood a chance and you’ll find unique restaurants, shops and showrooms, gyms, galleries and event spaces hidden in the ex-factory spaces.
+But give this bustling neighbourhood a chance and you’ll find unique restaurants, bars, shops and showrooms, gyms, galleries and event spaces hidden in the ex-factory spaces.
 So, whether you’re a weekday worker or simply haven’t found a reason to venture on the South Island MTR Line yet, here are just some of the reasons we’re buzzing about Wong Chuk Hang…

 Aberdeen Fish Market Yee Hope Seafood Restaurant

 The sprawling waterfront Aberdeen Fish Market supplies roughly 70% of seafood to our fair city, so it makes sense that a delicious seafood eatery operates within the bustling market.
 Reserving a table, pre-ordering and going with a Canto-speaker is a must, and also take note that this place is only open until 2pm.
 Produce-wise, the gang’s all here: scallops, prawns, crab, squid, fish, clams and more, all cooked Cantonese-style.
 Did we mention the bite-sized Hong Kong French Toast?

 This beautifully designed multipurpose venue brings a fun and energetic dose of Africa to our shores.
 High up on the 15th floor is the Cafe & Bar (where diners can enjoy all-day breakfast, happy hour and a tasty lunch menu), along with the VIP Room for private parties and dinners.
 The menu includes African staples such as jollof rice and baked chicken thighs, oxtail stew, South African baby pork ribs and peri peri chicken.
 Meanwhile, customers strapped for time can enjoy coffee, tea, juice, pastries and sandwiches at the ground floor Kiosk.